numinousmuses/ei-keyword-spotting-project/README.md

 ## data

-The data used was obtained from the Tensorflow Speech Commands Dataset as well as a (Keywords Dataset by Shawn Hymel)[https://github.com/ShawnHymel/custom-speech-commands-dataset/archive/].
+The data used was obtained from the Tensorflow Speech Commands Dataset as well as a [Keywords Dataset by Shawn Hymel](https://github.com/ShawnHymel/custom-speech-commands-dataset/archive/).
 The Tensorflow Speech Commands Dataset contains thousands of utterances of each of the following:
 `* Backward
 * Bed
 * Cat